Page Views on Nuit Blanche since July 2010

-I have had this question asked several times by colleagues and friends, so I decided to use my talent in Microsoft Paint to explain it.
+I have been asked this question several times by colleagues and friends, so I decided to use my talents in Microsoft Paint to try to provide an explanation with some beautifully handcrafted pictures.

 First option (the raster mode):